Two descriptions of the quantum affine algebra $U_v(\hat{\mathfrak{sl}}_2)$ via Hall algebra approach: Categorification of Drinfeld-Beck isomorphism for

-\begin{remark} In order to pass to the ``conventional form'' of the Drinfeld-Beck isomorphism, one has to apply the automorphisms of $U_v(\widehat{\mathfrak{sl}}_2)$ and $U_v(\mathfrak{L sl}_2)$ described in Remark \ref{R:formofrelat} and Remark \ref{R:formofrelatforloop}.
-In that terms, the ``categorical isomorphism'' $\GG$ of Theorem \ref{T:DrinfBeck} is equal to the composition of the conventional one (as can be found for instance in \cite{JimboMiwa}) combined with the automorphism of $U_v(\widehat{\mathfrak{sl}}_2)$ given by the rule $E_1 \mapsto - E_1$, $F_1 \mapsto -F_1$ and leaving the remaining generators unchanged. \end{remark}
+\begin{remark} In order to pass to the ``conventional form'' of the Drinfeld-Beck (iso)morphism, one has to apply the identifications of $U_v(\widehat{\mathfrak{sl}}_2)$ and $U_v(\mathfrak{L sl}_2)$ described in Remark \ref{R:formofrelat} and Remark \ref{R:formofrelatforloop}.
+In that terms, the ``categorical isomorphism'' $\GG$ of Theorem \ref{T:DrinfBeck} is equal to the composition of the conventional one (as can be found for instance in \cite{JimboMiwa}) combined with the automorphism of $U_v(\widehat{\mathfrak{sl}}_2)$ given by the rule $E_1 \mapsto - C^{-1}E_1$, $F_1 \mapsto -CF_1$ and leaving the remaining generators unchanged. \end{remark}

-As a final application of the technique of Hall algebras to the study of the quantum affine algebra $U_v\bigl(\widehat{\mathfrak{sl}}_2\bigr)$, we shall discuss several applications to the theory of its integral form.
+As a final application of the technique of Hall algebras to the study of the quantum affine algebra $U_v\bigl(\widehat{\mathfrak{sl}}_2\bigr)$, we shall reprove several known results on its integral form.